threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=i-set-up-a-3node-in-the-middle-of-the-month-does-it-affect-uptime-requirements-and-rewards">I set up a 3node in the middle of the month, does it affect uptime requirements and rewards?</a></li>
 <li><a href="#faq?id=what-is-the-difference-between-a-certified-and-a-non-certified-3node">What is the difference between a certified and a non-certified 3node?</a></li>
 <li><a href="#faq?id=what-is-the-difference-between-v2-and-v3-minting">What is the difference between V2 and V3 minting?</a></li>
-<li><a href="#faq?id=how-long-is-the-minting-period-of-the-tokens-on-threefold-how-long-is-the-farming-period">How long is the minting period of the tokens on Threefold?
-How long is the farming period?</a></li>
+<li><a href="#faq?id=how-long-is-the-minting-period-of-the-tokens-on-threefold--how-long-is-the-farming-period">How long is the minting period of the tokens on Threefold? / How long is the farming period?</a></li>
 <li><a href="#faq?id=what-are-the-minting-periods-for-2022">What are the minting periods for 2022?</a></li>
 <li><a href="#faq?id=can-titans-and-diy-3nodes-share-the-same-farm">Can Titans and DIY 3nodes share the same farm?</a></li>
 <li><a href="#faq?id=do-i-need-one-farm-for-each-3node">Do I need one farm for each 3node?</a></li>